Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 • Black, soft, smelly stems

-• Plant easily pulls out of soil
+• Plant easily pulls out of the soil

-• Foul smell coming from the pot
+• A foul smell coming from the pot

 • Roots that are black, mushy, or fall apart when touched